“Masked Singer” Winner Wayne Brady Performs “Tennessee Whiskey” On “The View”

-With his run on The Masked Singer finally over, Brady is now free to sing without the cover of his Fox mask and costume.
+With his run on The Masked Singer finally over, Brady was free to sing without the cover of his Fox mask and costume.
 So, for the first time without his mask, he sang “Tennessee Whiskey” live during an appearance on The View.

 If you watched Brady compete on The Masked Singer, it may be odd for you to watch him sing “Tennessee Whiskey” without his mask.
 After all, you got so used to hearing that voice come from a tall, well-dressed Fox.